Maintenance Tips for the End of Summer

 - Replace weatherstripping on doors.
 There could be gaps that you can’t see and that can jack up your energy costs.
 It’s a simple fix that can be done with items found at your local hardware store.

 - Check the airflow.
 Focus on areas like vents, the hood over your stove, dryer vents, baseboard heaters and room fans.
 Not only is a buildup of dust a fire hazard, but you also want to keep the air flowing and the allergens at bay.
+You might even want to consider getting your air conditioning system serviced to ensure that it is working at its best.

 - Get control of gutters and downspouts.
 Clogs in gutters and downspouts can cause the roof to leak, which can lead to a host of other problems.
 It’s a slippery slope from clogged gutters to water damage in your home!